MohamedHAmin/Obstacles_Avoider/README.md

 ![](Images/Statrt_state.png)

-Use the right and left arrows to avoid the obstacles:
+Use the right and left arrows to avoid the obstacles, TAKE CARE as you move forward the speed of the player and the objects increase:

 ![](Images/In_Game.png)